svetarybalkina/timer/README.md

-# Application for freelancers who started they working day in different time
+# Application for freelancers who started their work day in different time
 Schedule has slide time scale.
 This application lets to start multihours schedule when you need.
 With no link to definition time.